 According to the CDC, there is no approved treatment specific for monkeypox.
 But because it’s genetically similar to smallpox, doctors can use similar treatments, such as antiviral medications.

-The CDC is making doses of tecovirimat, an antiviral medication, available for monkeypox patients at risk of severe disease.
+The CDC is making doses of tecovirimat, an antiviral medication also known as Tpoxx, available for monkeypox patients at risk of severe disease.
 This may include those whose infection has advanced into the severe stage and people with weakened immune systems.
 The National Institute of Allergy and Infectious Diseases has also announced a study of Tpoxx as a monkeypox treatment.

-Treatment for monkeypox should also include efforts to manage symptoms and complications, WHO says.
+Treatment for monkeypox should also include efforts to manage symptoms and complications, according to the World Health Organization.

 Is there a monkeypox vaccine?